Trinity College Dublin: Admissions

-In 2016, there were 3,220 new entrants out of 18,469 CAO applicants.
+In 2016, there were 3,220 new entrants out of 18,469 CAO applicants, indicating a competitive acceptance rate of 17.4%.

 For applicants who are not citizens or residents of the European Union, different procedures apply.
 Disadvantaged, disabled, or mature students can also be admitted through a program that is separate from the CAO, the Trinity Access Programme, which aims to facilitate the entry of sectors of society which would otherwise be under-represented.

 Students from non-European countries, such as the United States, may be admitted directly if they have passed the International Baccalaureate or EU/EFTA exams and meet the minimum admission requirements.
 Admission is not guaranteed and places will be filled in order of merit by the applicants with the highest score.

 For those who have not taken the above exams, there is the one-year Foundation Program.
 This includes essays, discussions, question and answer sessions and training in study to prepare students for admission to Trinity College.
 Students must demonstrate proficiency in English to be admitted to the Foundation Program and must have a minimum score on the IELTS, TOEFL or Duolingo English Test (DET).
 Requirements also vary depending on the program.
 In addition to English language proficiency, students must meet the high school score.

 Admission to graduate study is handled directly by Trinity College.